simplygreatwork/coding-exercise/code-parser/README.md

 - For every constant found, create a new object, store the associated values, and retain a reference to each tree node as metadata.
 - Add each new constant object to an array of results.
 - After constants have been updated, update the source file text by walking the items in reverse.
-- Update the source file text using the indice locations from each item's node metadata.
+- Update the source file text using the position indexes from each item's node metadata.
 - Save the source text back to the original header file - optionally, make a backup first.